Alicia D'Amico

-Alicia D’Amico (October 6, 1933 – August 30, 2001) was an Argentinian photographer.
+Alicia D'Amico (October 6, 1933 – August 30, 2001) was an Argentine photographer.
 She was born in Buenos Aires, where her family had a photographic business.
 She ran a very productive studio with Sara Facio for twenty years.
 She published photography books and for the last twenty years of her life she focused on feminist issues and personal projects about the role of women in photography.
-She dedicated her entire life to photography, and she became a leading figure in Argentinian photography.
+She dedicated her entire life to photography, and she became a leading figure in Argentine photography.

 Early life

-Alicia D'Amico was born on October 6, 1933 in Buenos Aires.
-Her father, Luis D’Amico was a local photographer and managed the family business, a store named “Foto-Arte D’Amico” in Buenos Aires.
+Alicia D'Amico was born on October 6, 1933, in Buenos Aires.
+Her father, Luis D’Amico, was a local photographer and managed the family business, a store named “Foto-Arte D’Amico” in Buenos Aires.
 In this establishment there were two parts, a counter for the general public and a workshop, darkroom and gallery which was attached to the family house.
 There, D’Amico grew up between photography equipment, while she attended school and took painting and music lessons.
 When she was thirteen years old, she was accepted into the Escuela de Bellas Artes “Manuel Belgrano".
-There she was trained artistically and started to discover Argentinian cultural life in addition to more international views.
+There she was trained artistically and started to discover Argentine cultural life in addition to more international views.
 These new ideas were far from the creative process that her father used in his photography, which was purely commercial and with bureaucratic purposes.
 This was not the way of expression that Alicia D’Amico was searching for.

 Her father had worked for the improvement of the labour union of photographers.
 He was one of the founders of the Sociedad de Fotógrafos Profesionales Establecidos, and he had participated in the first cooperative group of professional photographers.
 Alicia D’Amico admired him for that, but it wasn't enough to link her to the family business of photography.